saltysystems/overworld/doc/protocol.md

 | `encoder`     | `atom()`           | Name of the module that will marshall/unmarshall data with [GPB](https://github.com/tomas-abrahamsson/gpb) |

-OpCodes `0x0` through `0x1000` are soft reserved for Saline Core messages, while `0x1001` and above are free for applications to use.
-Saline does not throw an error if a OpCode is reused.
+OpCodes `0x0` through `0x1000` are soft reserved for Overworld Core messages, while `0x1001` and above are free for applications to use.
+Overworld does not throw an error if a OpCode is reused.

 Defining a new RPC
 -----------------
-To define a new message, simply write a module using the behaviour `saline_rpc` and implementing the required callbacks, `rpc_info/0` which should return a list of maps with keys as above.
+To define a new message, simply write a module using the behaviour `ow_rpc` and implementing the required callbacks, `rpc_info/0` which should return a list of maps with keys as above.

-Messages in Saline can be synchronous or asynchronous.
+Messages in Overworld can be synchronous or asynchronous.
 Synchronous messages initiated by the client are defined by one key:
  - `c2s_handler`, which corresponds to some module and function to process the message.
 Note that your handler's function must be either arity 1 (to